What 100 Calories Really Looks Like for 25 Foods

 If we had our pick of candies, we’d likely tell you to go with M&Ms. Why?
 You’d get to eat 23 pieces for the same number of calories as a single Twix bar.

-According to Penn State University researchers, low-calorie, high-volume snacks like popcorn will make you feel more satisfied after snacking than if you reached for a higher-calorie, smaller snack, such as chocolate.
+According to the Satiety Index, low-calorie, high-volume snacks like popcorn will make you feel more satisfied after snacking than if you reached for a higher-calorie, smaller snack, such as chocolate.

-Sure, you get pretty close to being able to drink an entire can for 100 calories, but those calories are entirely made up of sugar—the insulin-spiking nutrient that causes your body to store fat instead of burning it.
-See just how bad soda can be for your health by checking out these 70 Most Popular Sodas—Ranked By How Toxic They Are.
+Sure, you get pretty close to being able to drink an entire can of soda for 100 calories, but those calories are entirely made up of sugar—the insulin-spiking nutrient that causes your body to store fat instead of burning it.

 That’s right.
 An entire 16-ounce package of baby spinach is a mere 100 calories.
 Not only is the leafy green low in calories, but it’s one of the richest sources of the antioxidants beta-carotene, lutein, and zeaxanthin, which neutralize the free radicals that can damage cells and cause inflammation.

-You may know that one of our 50 Best Weight Loss Tips is to always leave a bite behind, but leaving an eighth of an Oreo behind to only eat 100 calories?
+You may know that one of our best weight loss tips is to always leave a bite behind, but leaving an eighth of an Oreo behind to only eat 100 calories?
 That’s just cruel.

 Make those calories count by picking up a grass-fed butter brand like Kerrygold.
 Made with dairy from grass-fed cows, this type of butter is full of fatty acids—like conjugated linoleic acid (CLA)—that crank up your body’s calorie-burning centers.

 You won’t have to miss much when pouring a 100-calorie glass of wine—just cut out an ounce, which is less than a standard shot glass.
-Keep your waistline in mind as you’re sipping by choosing one of these 16 Wines for Weight Loss.
+Keep your waistline in mind as you’re sipping by choosing one of these best wines for weight loss.

 Everyone loves pizza.
 No one loves eating a third of a slice of pizza.
 This has to be one of the most disappointing 100-calorie servings on our list.